• Features

 • Click Save

-• Click Create form
+• From the Forms app, click Create form

 • Select Popup form (not Inline form):

-Creating popup form
+How to add Shopify popup: Creating popup form

 Image via Shopify

-• Enter a form name (e.g., “Newsletter Signup” or “10% Off Welcome”)
+• Enter a form name (for example, “Newsletter Signup” or “10% Off Welcome”)

 • Click Create